What is a Diatom? Biology, Art, Architectures.

 Inspiration and Early Experiments

-After it’s been setup once, the design is easy to reuse.
+I have been curious about diatoms for years, but this research was inspired as I was looking for a project to make in the workshop.
+Looking for inspiration online, I was drawn towards the shell of this triangular species of diatom, creating several pieces that incorporate this patterning.
+Made on a CNC machine, once the files are setup the design is easy to modify and reuse.
 This one has shown up again as a lantern collaboration with Dylan Toymaker and it may find other expressions as I continue my research.

 Next Steps

 This fall I’m planning a trip to visit a biomimicry biology lab.
 We’ll look at diatoms with microscopes, and we may try to grow cultures, tracking their life cycle and watching how their shells develop.
+Using the biomimicry process we’ll deconstruct strategies of the diatom and incorporate them into these designs.
+The goal is to turn some of these ideas into art - more lanterns and perhaps some furniture?

 As I work through this project I’ll link together biological lessons, art and storytelling, helping people imagine the possibilities of emulating the fascinating biology of these tiny creatures.